TheGlycerine/Nux/README.md

 + Multiple inheritance based on object extension,
 + DRY logic

-I also have a shed load of files I personally love:

-+ chosen.js, gridster, sockey.io .. jquery plugins ..

-Current tools tend to be:

-require, jquery, jasminejs, backbone, ember, .. list is forever ..

 To build a modern application using javascript, you need to write a large amount code.
-As a modern developer, I'm hastly inviting OOP and DRY logic to everything I touch.
+As a modern developer, I'm hastily inviting OOP and DRY logic to everything I touch.

-By leveraging some excellent tools, Nux provides a light slimline extension, for you to create large or complex javscript objects with worrying about the foreplay.
+By leveraging some excellent tools, Nux provides a light slimline extension, for you to create large or complex javascript objects with worrying about the foreplay.

 + easy OOP style logic loading for framework level and application level object extension
 + simple and powerful method overrides for prototypal inheritance
 + easy asset loading for your other frameworks
-+ natively asynscronous
++ natively asynchronous
 + A single namespace

 Although very unfinished, some of the basic functionality is handled perfectly thanks to some brilliant open source work.